Nathaniel Bowden-Smith: Naval career

 Bowden-Smith joined the Royal Navy in 1852.
 He took part in the Second Anglo-Burmese War later that year and in the Crimean War in 1855.

-He was present at the Battle of Fatshan Creek in 1857 and at the attack on the Peiho Forts in 1858 during the Second Opium War.
+He was present at the Battle of Fatshan Creek in 1857.
+He participated in the first and second attacks on the Peiho Forts in 1858 and 1959 during the Second Opium War.
+He was badly injured in the arm during the failed assault on the forts in the latter one.

 Promoted to captain in 1872 he commanded the frigates HMS Narcissus and HMS Undaunted, the battleship HMS Hercules and the corvette HMS Amethyst.
 He went on to command the training ship HMS Britannia in 1883 and to be Commander-in-chief, Australia Station in 1892 and Commander-in-Chief, The Nore in 1899, with the full rank of admiral on 16 October 1899.
 He retired from the Navy in January 1903.

 In 1905 commenting on the Battle of Port Arthur he said the "siege was distinguished by the most daring and persistent attacks [by the Japanese] and the most heroic defence [by the Russians] on record."